Time After Time (Eva Cassidy album)

-Time After Time is a studio album by the American singer Eva Cassidy, released in 2000, four years after her death in 1996.
+Time After Time is a studio album by American singer Eva Cassidy, released in 2000, four years after her death in 1996.

 Critical reception

 The Washington Post wrote that "the songs have been lovingly, painstakingly digitized and sequenced so as to create a coherent album of tender, touching acoustic folk and minimally orchestrated pop that spotlights Cassidy's talent."

 Arun Starkey, writing for Far Out, opined Cassidy's version of "Kathy's Song" could make a "strong claim to be better than the original."

+In popular culture

+The cover song Time After Time was used in the popular series Smallville.